Malte0621/hordeai-comfy/README.md

 - [ ] Create an api key on the Registry for publishing from Github.
 [Instructions](https://docs.comfy.org/registry/publishing#create-an-api-key-for-publishing).
 - [ ] Add it to your Github Repository Secrets as `REGISTRY_ACCESS_TOKEN`.

 A Github action will run on every git push.
 You can also run the Github action manually.
 Full instructions [here](https://docs.comfy.org/registry/publishing).
-Join our [discord](https://discord.com/invite/comfyorg) if you have any questions!